-- Radios include an interaction for the hover state, using the same approach as the Checkbox. - Radio control inputs are currently only supplied as Small Inputs. - The Invalid control inputs use four new shades/hues for validation: a darker red when displayed over a pale background, and a lighter/brighter red when displayed over a darker background. - The Disabled control input states are set back in opacity. - The Radio Block component also includes the addition of a title description, in a similar format to the Text Input field.
+- Radios include an interaction for the hover state, using the same approach as the Checkbox. - Radio control inputs are currently only supplied as Small Inputs. - The Disabled control input states are set back in opacity. - The Radio Block component also includes the addition of a title description, in a similar format to the Text Input field.